HI6Cypher/HI6ToolKit/README.md

     ```

-- Example of a Ethernet frame with IPv4 type and tcp protocol
+- Example of a Ethernet frame with IPv4 type and tcp protocol(with -v option) :
     ``` text
         [+][DATALINK]________________1726751606________________